Hello and welcome.

 Online Piano & Theory Lessons

-For many people looking for piano or theory tuition, online lessons are the perfect solution.
+For many people looking for piano or theory tuition, online lessons provide the perfect solution.
 No need to travel, stay in the comfort of your own home, play on your own piano or write at your own desk and wherever you are in the world, the chances are we'll find a suitable time for us both!

-For theory lessons, I wholeheartedly recommend my son Ollie (!).
+For theory lessons, I wholeheartedly recommend my son Ollie!
 A composer and music director, producer and sound engineer, he's also a great music theory tutor.
 Feel free to drop him a line.

 Everybody learns differently, with different interests and goals.
 Some will like a relaxed approach, using lessons for me to drop-in on their playing, but left free to progress very much at their own pace.
 Others will want me to set clear targets and keep you (and me!) accountable for your progress - both are perfectly possible.